 Polyphosphates (food grade) are commonly used in the production of fish jelly products.
-The addition of polyphosphates help to smoothen the ground fish paste and increase the gel strength of the final fish jelly products.
-The commercial polyphosphate is a mixture of sodium pyrophosphate and sodium tripolyphosphate (sodium triphosphate) of 1:1.
+The addition of polyphosphates helps to smoothen the ground fish paste and increase the gel strength of the final fish jelly products.
+The commercial polyphosphate is a 1:1 mixture of sodium pyrophosphate and sodium tripolyphosphate (sodium tripolyphosphate).